Perkins97/cpp-c--mini-projects/README.md

  - Takes weight and height as input
  - Calculates BMI of the user inputs
  - Gives health category (underweight, normal, overweight, obese )
- - Stores abd displays BMI history
+ - Stores and displays BMI history